 Previously from July 2009 to July 2010, my postdoctoral project was conducted through Lawrence Berkeley National Laboratory with Drs.
 Margaret Torn and Susanne Moser.
 During this time, I reviewed literature relating to the process of adaptation, which culminated into the development of a framework to characterize and organize the barriers to adaptation.

 This project was under the direction of and mentorship of Dr. Susanne Moser and was supported by the California Energy Commission’s PIER Program.

-I have also conducted social vulnerability assessments for three climate change adaptation processes conducted in by local governments in California: Cities of Los Angeles and Hermosa Beach, and counties of San Luis Obispo and Fresno.
+I have also conducted social vulnerability assessments for four climate change adaptation processes conducted in by local governments in California: Cities of Los Angeles and Hermosa Beach, and counties of San Luis Obispo and Fresno.
 Research included both qualitative analysis of existing data and climate projections and quantitative GIS vulnerability analysis.
 These project were conducted with Susanne Moser.
 The work in SLO and Fresno was in collaboration with the Local Government Commission and the Geos Institute, and the work in Los Angeles was with/for USC Sea Grant.